 A gym rat is someone who never misses a workout.
 Fitness is integral to their life, and you wouldn’t dare tell them that they couldn’t go.

-Gym rats come in all shapes and sizes, and while the term is often used derogatorily, I personally have a fondness for gym rats.
+Gym rats come in all shapes and sizes, and while the term can be used derogatorily, I personally have a fondness for gym rats.

 I started out working as a janitor in a small gym while I was still in high school.
 I had no significant past experience with sports aside from tennis.